Alexander Gardner (soldier): Biography

-He remained in the Sikh Army after Ranjit Singh's death in 1839, until the First Anglo-Sikh war.
+He remained in the Sikh Army after Ranjit Singh's death in 1839, until the First Anglo-Sikh War.

 Gardner was involved in numerous gun and sword fights during his career.
 He was described as being six-foot, with a long beard, an all around warrior and fighter.
-Gardner was known to have saved the City of Lahore in 1841 when his comrades abandoned him and he fired the guns that killed 300 enemies.
+Gardner was known to have saved the City of Lahore in 1841 when his comrades were killed or fled and he fired the guns that killed 300 enemies in the courtyard of Hazuri Bagh.
+He was present when Dhian Singh burst into the chambers of Maharaja Kharak Singh and murdered his favorite advisor.

 Gardner remained in the service of the Maharajas as they came and went, and witnessed the fall of the Punjab as a sovereign kingdom.
 This he vividly described in his book on the Fall of the Sikh Empire.

 He is described as continuing to suffer the effects of fourteen wounds in later life.
 He is supposed to have been difficult to understand due "variously to his lack of teeth, his liking for alcohol, his considerable age or the sing-song lilt of his rusty English; it could equally have been caused by the gash in his throat which was the most obvious of his many wounds and which obliged him to clamp a pair of forceps to his neck whenever he ate or drank."